Server Filter Commands

 r/lat/lon/dist Range filter Pass posits and objects within dist km from lat/lon.

-lat and lon are signed degrees, i.e. negative for West/South and positive for East/North.
+lat and lon are signed decimal degrees, i.e. negative for West/South and positive for East/North.
 Up to 9 range filters can be defined at the same time to allow better coverage.
 Messages addressed to stations within the range are also passed.

 p/aa/bb/cc...
 Prefix filter Pass traffic with fromCall that start with